 These two ingredients go so well together.
 Since the head itself has very little flavor you really want something to pack a punch to wilt and soften each bite + add a lot of YUM.
-Instead of Boiling Cabbage you are instead doing more of a saute of sorts in the butter, bacon grease and all the flavors.
-Submerged in water to soften means NO flavor.
+Instead of Boiling Cabbage you are instead sauteeing in the butter, bacon grease and all these other flavors.

 Fried Cabbage and Bacon